8 Fun and Informational Presidents’ Day Activities

 These three book links are affiliate links to Amazon!

 After your introduction to Presidents’ Day, you will want to shift your instruction.
 Now, you can use reading activities to focus on individual presidents.
-As students read and learn about Geroge Washington, Abraham Lincoln, and even President Joe Biden, they can be applying important nonfiction reading skills.
+As students read and learn about George Washington, Abraham Lincoln, and even President Joe Biden, they can apply important nonfiction reading skills.

-The picture above is a snapshot of some of the activities included in my Presidents’ Day Mini-Unit.
+The picture above is a snapshot of some of the activities included in my Presidents’ Day Activities Unit.
 There is a mini-book, research activity, snip and flipbook, and a cut-and-paste timeline.
-They are simple and engaging for students and can be used for whole-group, small group, partner work, centers, or independent work time.
+They are simple and engaging for students and can be used for whole-group, small-group, partner work, centers, or independent work time.
 These are a few of the Presidents’ Day reading and writing activities included in the unit, which covers Abraham Lincoln, George Washington, and our current president, Joe Biden.

 Writing Activities for Presidents’ Day

-Similarly, I would recommend using writing activities for Presidents’ Day.
+Similarly, I would recommend using writing graphic organizers for your Presidents’ Day activities.
 Students can practice their research and informational writing easily.
 They can even practice word choice and rhythm with poetry writing!

 If you’re looking for digital Presidents’ Day reading and writing activities, think presentation time!
 I know I have recommended FLIPGRID before, and I will do it again!
 This is perfect for digital inclusion or virtual instruction.
 Each of your students can make their own FLIPGRID presentation to present to the class.
 This project will involve reading, research, writing, speaking and listening, and more!
-Students can create a project about a specific president, one you’ve studied in class, or even one that is significant to them.
-To make it interactive, require your students to view others’ presentations, commenting and providing feedback.
+Students can create a project about a specific president, one they’ve studied in class, or even one that is significant to them.
+To make it interactive, require your students to view others’ presentations, comment and provide feedback.

-Finally, if you’re still teaching in a virtual or hybrid setting, the digital version of these activities are here for you!
-All of the units I have linked will included digital, ready to share activities.
+Finally, if you’re still teaching in a virtual or hybrid setting, the digital version of these activities is here for you!
+All of the units I have linked will include digital, ready-to-share activities.
 Your students can work on them from anywhere!
 And you can, too!

 Want more social studies blog posts?